MicrosoftDocs/Hololens/hololens/hololens2-setup.md

 ---
 title: Prepare a new HoloLens 2
-description: This guide walks through first time set up and hardware guide.
+description: Learn how to set up and adjust your HoloLens 2 device for the first time, including health and safety tips and hardware guides.
 keywords: hololens, lights, fit, comfort, parts ms.assetid: 02692dcf-aa22-4d1e-bd00-f89f51048e32 ms.date: 9/17/2019